-Most people look at July 4th through a happy, celebratory lens.
-However, if you are one of the hundreds of thousands of people that have experienced a medical emergency because of activities associated with the infamous day of independence, you know very well how important it is to take proper safety precautions while enjoying your day off.
+Most people look at the 4th of July through a happy, celebratory lens.
+However, if you are one of the hundreds of thousands of people that have experienced a medical emergency or injury because of activities associated with the infamous day of independence, you know very well how important it is to take proper safety precautions while enjoying your day off.

 Bloomsberg Businessweek recently published a report on the link between medical emergencies & Independence Day.
 While bicycling and swimming pools pose the greatest risks for a visit to the ER, fireworks, grilling, and excessive alcohol are of notable concern.